johno/johnotander.github.io/_posts/2014-06-04-an-introduction-to-the-swift-programming-language-part-one.md

 ---
 layout: post
 title: An Introduction to the Swift Programming Language - Part One
-summary: This is the first part of many that chronicle my exploration into Apple's new programming language, Swift.
+summary: This is the first part of many that chronicles my exploration into Apple's new programming language, Swift.
 category: Swift
 ---